 A relational database is a database that stores data in tables.
 Tables are composed of rows and columns, where each column has an entry for data for a specific category, and each row contains an instance of that data.

-The most commonly used type of database, relational databases, are easy to extend, joining two databases with a common relation and modifying existing applications.
+The most commonly used type of database, relational databases, is easy to extend by joining two databases with a common relation and modifying existing applications.

 Relational databases are used by organizations to store and retrieve information quickly and easily.
 For example, a customer relationship management system might use a relational database to keep a customer’s contact information, purchase history, and other data points associated with that customer.